 Trout need cold water to live, and anyone who’s been through an Iowa summer knows it isn’t always cool here.
 But some spring-fed streams in northeast Iowa allow trout to survive year-round.
 These streams often have naturally bred brown and brook trout.1

-But, if you can’t travel to northeast Iowa, no worries!
+But if you can’t travel to northeast Iowa, no worries!
 There are a few lakes in Central Iowa where you can fish for trout.
 The Iowa DNR stock trout in community ponds in the spring and fall.

-Three community trout ponds are near Des Moines.
+Four community trout ponds are near Des Moines.
 And there are a couple more within easy driving distance.
 Below are lakes where you can fish for trout near Des Moines.

 Trout Fishing Near Des Moines

 Terra Lake is the closest community trout pond to Des Moines.
 It’s a 7-acre lake south of Pioneer Parkway in Johnston, with an accessible fishing pier and playground nearby.